Contributions of Leonhard Euler to mathematics: Complex analysis

-This has been called "the most remarkable formula in mathematics" by Richard Feynman.
+Richard Feynman called this "the most remarkable formula in mathematics".
 Euler's identity is a special case of this:

-This identity is particularly remarkable as it involves e, $\pi$, i, 1, and 0, arguably the five most important constants in mathematics.
+This identity is particularly remarkable as it involves e, $\pi$, i, 1, and 0, arguably the five most important constants in mathematics, as well as the four fundamental arithmetic operators: addition, multiplication, exponentiation, and equality.

 Analysis

 The development of calculus was at the forefront of 18th-century mathematical research, and the Bernoullis—family friends of Euler—were responsible for much of the early progress in the field.
 Understanding the infinite was the major focus of Euler's research.
 While some of Euler's proofs may not have been acceptable under modern standards of rigor, his ideas were responsible for many great advances.
 First of all, Euler introduced the concept of a function, and introduced the use of the exponential function and logarithms in analytic proofs.